cheesasaurus/v-rising-shard-police/README.md

   - optional, can be enabled/disabled. default enabled
 - strip shard buff from players when the placed shard is picked up / dropped on the ground
   - optional, can be enabled/disabled. default enabled
-- lock placed shards from being picked up by owner during raid hours
-  - optional, can be enabled/disabled. default enabled

 ## Config